RESTyard/RESTyard/README.md

 ## Release Notes

+### WebApiHypermediaExtensions v1.8.2

+- Fix no route key producer was added when template was null but controller still might contain a route template with variables

 ### WebApiHypermediaExtensions v1.8.1

 - Bugfix: controller route templates were not used in automated RouteKeyProducers so full templates were needed on all methods.